Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 Free eFile for Faster Refunds

 TurboTax has an online version on their site that you can use without installing software on your computer.
-However, the software version that you can purchase via download allows you to eFile up to five returns.
+However, as mentioned above, all the software versions that you can purchase via download allow you to eFile up to five returns.
 The online version only lets you do one return.

 All the versions create all the IRS forms for you, and they print on your computer's printer so you can save a copy for yourself.
 You can also save it as a PDF file on your hard drive.